 Isoleucine is also necessary for nitrogen growth in the muscle cells.
 Maintaining a positive nitrogen balance is extremely important for muscle building.
 The greater the nitrogen balance, the faster the recovery from workouts.

 Vegetarian sources of Isoleucine: soya beans, cashews, almonds, oats, lentils, brown rice, legumes, chia seeds

-Methionine contains sulfur, which is integral to tissue and muscle health.
-Deficiency of sulfur in the body increases the risks of arthritis and damaged tissue.
+Methionine contains sulfur, which is integral to tissue and muscle health (7).
+A deficiency of sulfur in the body increases the risks of arthritis and damaged tissue.
 This also causes trouble with healing from injuries.
 Methionine assists in muscle growth.
-It also helps in dissolving fat deposits within various areas the body, including the liver.
+It also helps in dissolving fat deposits within various areas of the body, including the liver.

-This amino acid is necessary for the formation of the non-essential amino acid, creatine.
-Creatine is stored in the skeletal muscles and it is needed for the creation of energy releasing ATP molecules.
+This amino acid is necessary for the formation of the non-essential amino acid, creatine (8).
+Creatine is stored in the skeletal muscles and it is needed for the creation of energy-releasing ATP molecules.
 Creatine helps in recharging energy levels during high-intensity exercise and training.